Madhushreevp/dopeDNA/Understanding_Series/01_Understanding 'Python'/README.md

      - set.clear          -> clears the set
      - set.union(set)     -> returns union of sets
      - set.intersection(set)-> returns intersection of sets

+ *  if-elif-else() :
+     - identation important
+     - when many if-else statements, compiler stops as soon as 1st True condition recieved
+     - further statements won't be executed
+     - when all statements are needed to be executed then use only 'if' for all conditions
+     - else statement is optional in Python

   ### NOTE :
         1. By default in python , number is in float datatype.